- Library Vision Statement

-- To establish guidelines for consortial acquisition and interlibrary lending activities among UGC-subvented institution libraries.
+- To establish guidelines for consortiall acquisition and interlibrary lending activities among UGC-subvented institution libraries.

 - To inform users and other libraries of the nature and scope of the collection.

-- A strong and resourceful audio-visual collection comprising a Slide Library, VoD service, a collection of local Chinese and English language television programmes and sets of AV resources.
+- A strong and resourceful Audio-Visual (AV) Collection comprising a PolyU Digital Image Database, VoD service, a collection of local Chinese and English language television programmes and sets of AV resources.

 - The Library houses closed reserve materials, such as national and international standards, course reserve books, study packs, theses and dissertations, university examination papers (Appendix 2), external examination papers and their suggested answers, patents, and the University Collection which includes various types of PolyU publications.

-- The PolyU Institutional Research Archive (PolyU IRA) which collects and showcases the research and scholarly output created by the PolyU community.
-The PolyU IRA comprises of digital records of journal articles, conference papers, technical reports, theses and other scholarly materials produced at the institution and makes them openly accessible to web search engines.
+- The PolyU Institutional Research Archive (PIRA) which collects and showcases the research and scholarly output created by the PolyU community.
+The PIRA comprises of digital records of journal articles, conference papers and presentations, technical reports, working papers, books, book chapters, patents, theses and dissertations, images, drawings, videos, datasets and other scholarly materials produced at the institution and makes them openly accessible to web search engines.